opallch/ur3e_environment/README.md

 ## System requirements

 It is highly recommended to run Webots on a supported [GPU](https://www.cyberbotics.com/doc/guide/system-requirements), however, it can also work without a graphics card.
-For this, make sure you have, or update to the latest GPU drives from [here](https://www.nvidia.com/download/index.aspx).
+For this, make sure you have, or update to the latest GPU drives from [here](https://www.nvidia.com/download/index.aspx), and that your system has at least **OpenGL 3.3**.

 The following operating systems are supported:
 * Linux (preferred)